Dhar01/DevOps-Journey/README.md

 > The goal is to continue as long as I land a job.
 Wish me luck! 👊

 As I'm definitely not an expert, I will have to go through many trials and errors.
 That's why I'm expecting that this repository will be messy.
 I apologize for that, but I think, one can relate to this more as a learner.
-The language of this repository will be informal.
+At the same time, the language of this repository will be informal.

 Also, I apologize for my bad English, I'm currently working on it too!